 - ¼ cup shallot, thinly sliced

-- 3 ½ Tbsp fish sauce
+- 3 ½ tablespoons fish sauce

-- 2 ½ Tbsp lime juice, fresh squeezed
+- 2 ½ tablespoons lime juice, freshly squeezed

-- 4 Tbsp honey
+- 4 tablespoons honey

-- 2 tbsp tamarind concentrate
+- 2 tablespoons tamarind concentrate

 - ¼ cup toasted rice powder

-- 1-2 tablespoon water (as needed)
+- 1-2 tablespoons water (as needed)

 Instructions

 - Start with uncooked rice.
 On medium-low heat on the stovetop, toast the uncooked rice in a dry pan until the rice is golden brown.
 Be careful with the heat level for this step, as the rice tends to cook fast after it browns.
 Let the rice cool to room temperature.
 Use a spice grinder to grind the rice into a coarse powder.
-Set aside for a minute.
-More detailed instructions on how to make Toasted rice powder.
+Set aside for a minute—more detailed instructions on how to make Toasted rice powder.

 - Finely chop all the fresh herbs and place them in a small bowl.